Since 1989 Community Living has supported disabled people to live the life of their choice, thriving as part of the community.

-We support 150 people, 24 hours per day, 365 days of the year in individual homes and flats.
-Community Living owns 39 houses and units and we rent some 35 – 40 flats from both Community Housing and private landlords, depending on needs.
+- We support 165 people, 24 hours per day, 365 days of the year in individual homes and flats, and we own 39 houses and units on top of some 35 – 40 flats.
+We rent these from both Community Housing and private landlords, depending on our client needs.

-We support 100 people to obtain real meaningful work or to gain the skills to enable them to get a job.
+- We support 100 people to obtain real meaningful work or to gain the skills that will help them to get a job.

-We provide specialist support such as therapy services across the region and protective services for people with a disability with an offending history.
+- We provide specialist support such as therapy services across the region and protective services for people with a disability or with a history of offending.

 - Multiple Diagnosis